JackieChia/Mags/README.md

-# Mags

-A Collection of Foreign Mags n Newspapers
+# A Collection of Foreign Mags n Newspapers

 The Economist,The New Yorker,Times,National Geographic, &